 The overturning of Roe v.
 Wade could lead to the eventual closure of 202 facilities across these states, which would shutter 26% of all publicly advertising facilities in the U.S., particularly decimating abortion access for pregnant people living in the South and Midwest where most of these closures would occur.
 Based on research, the majority of abortion patients are low-income, and our trends report suggests that economic and logistical pressures on people seeking abortion will only be intensified.

-To learn more, read the report Trends in Abortion Care in the United States, 2017-2021.
+To learn more, read the report Trends in Abortion Care in the United States, 2017-2021, and click here for downloadable data tables from the Trends Report.